Understanding Contrastive Representation Learning from Positive Unlabeled (PU) Data: Experiments

-$\bullet$ {\bf \textsc{Hard to Distinguish Classes}:} Distinguishing between semantically similar objects i.e. when $p(\rx)$ contains insufficient information about $p(\ry|\rx)$ is a difficult task, especially for unsupervised learning e.g. "cats vs dogs" is harder than "dogs vs table".
-Indeed, this implies that the augmentations are weakly concentrated, resulting in potentially poor generalization (\cref{th:icml-2024.main_generalization}).
-We train a ResNet-18 on three CIFAR subsets: CIFAR-hard (airplane, cat vs. bird, dog), CIFAR-easy (airplane, bird vs. cat, dog), and CIFAR-medium (airplane, cat, dog vs. bird); carefully crafted to simulate varying degrees of classification difficulty based on semantic proximity.
-Notably, airplanes and birds, as well as dogs and cats, are semantically close. (\cref{fig:icml-2024.main.hardness}) reveal that, the advantage from incorporating the additional weak supervision is more pronounced in scenarios where distinguishing between positive and negative instances based solely on semantic similarity proves insufficient.
+Distinguishing between semantically similar objects i.e. when $p(\rx)$ contains insufficient information about $p(\ry|\rx)$ is a difficult task, especially for unsupervised learning e.g. "cats vs dogs" is harder than "dogs vs table".
+Indeed, this implies that the augmentations are weakly concentrated, resulting in potentially poor generalization as suggested by \cref{th:generalization}. \\ \\ In order to investigate this scenario more closely, we experiment with three CIFAR subsets: CIFAR-hard (airplane, cat vs. bird, dog), CIFAR-easy (airplane, bird vs. cat, dog), and CIFAR-medium (airplane, cat, dog vs. bird); carefully crafted to simulate varying degrees of classification difficulty based on semantic proximity.
+Notably, airplanes and birds, as well as dogs and cats, are semantically close. \\ \\ We train a ResNet-18 on each of these settings, keeping the total number of samples fixed $N = n_\textsc{P} + n_\textsc{U}$ fixed, while varying $n_\textsc{P}$.
+As evidenced in {\bf \cref{fig:hard-to-classify}}, As shown in~\cref{fig:hard-to-classify}, the benefit of incorporating labeled positives via \textsc{puCL} is significantly more pronounced in harder settings, where semantic similarity alone is insufficient to reliably separate classes.
+In particular: Panel (a) reports the generalization performance of \textsc{puCL} across different values of $\gamma$, Panels (b) and (c) show the performance gain of \textsc{puCL} and fully supervised \textsc{sCL}, respectively, over the unsupervised baseline \textsc{ssCL}.
+Interestingly, the advantage from incorporating the additional weak supervision is more pronounced in scenarios where distinguishing between positive and negative instances based solely on semantic similarity proves insufficient.
 Furthermore, when an adequate number of labeled positives is available, the generalization gains are comparable to those achieved with full supervision.
-We also observe the same trend in (\cref{fig:icml-2024.main.gamma}), gains from \textsc{puCL} on CIFAR-0 (harder to distinguish) are more pronounced than ImageNet-II (easier to distinguish).